In this article:

 Immunoglobulin E (IgE) is associated with allergic responses.
 When an allergic person exposes to an allergen, the body produces IgE specially targeted against that allergen.
 These antibodies bind to white blood cells that release chemicals, causing an allergic reaction.

 Immunoglobulin A (IgA) has high concentrations in the body's mucous membranes, specifically the respiratory and gastrointestinal systems.
 When you eat a food to which you have an intolerance, IgA causes irritation or inflammation in the respiratory and digestive systems.
 These foods, then, may cause IBS, gas nausea, skin rashes or acne, asthma, or headache.

 Many nutritional factors play a role in optimizing thyroid function.
-Paloma Health offers you the opportunity to work with a nutritionist in collaboration with a physician to determine nutritional status for optimal thyroid health.
+Work with a thyroid nutritionist to determine your nutritional status and develop a personalized thyroid diet plan.